PaulieGlot/lipu-sewi/README.md

 Upon seeing that a new initial translation has been put forth, a <b>Proofreader</b> and an appropriate <b>Biblical Language Specialist</b> join the thread to revise the translation, forming a <b>Translation Crew</b>.
 The <b>Biblical Language Specialist</b> makes sure that the translation matches the original text as closely as possible, while the <b>Proofreader</b> makes sure that the translation is understandable according to toki pona grammar.

-Once a translation has been approved by a <b>Translator</b>, a <b>Proofreader</b>, and an appropriate <b>Biblical Language Specialist</b>, it is finalised.
+Once a translation has been approved and sealed by a <b>Translator</b>, a <b>Proofreader</b>, and an appropriate <b>Biblical Language Specialist</b>, it is finalised.
 Finalised verses are periodically added to the repo by trusted individuals.